 1. They Come From “Down Under”

-2. He Has a Complicated Naming History
+2. This Breed Has a Complicated Naming History

 The Silky Terrier was originally called the Sydney Silky Terrier.
 In 1955, however, the official name for the breed in Australia became the Australian Silky Terrier.
-In the same year, the first meeting of the Sydney Silky Terrier Club of America was held; the members voted to change the name to the Silky Terrier Club of America.
+In the same year, the first meeting of the Sydney Silky Terrier Club of America was held.
+The members voted to change the name to the Silky Terrier Club of America.